MicrosoftDocs/learn/learn-pr/entra-external-identities/includes/4-register-an-application.md

 ## Exercise - Register an application

-To enable your app to sign in with Microsoft Entra External Identities, you need to register the application in Microsoft Entra External Identities directory.
+To enable your app to sign in with Microsoft Entra External Identities, you need to register the application in the directory for your external tenant.

 ::: zone pivot="microsoft-entra-admin-center"